Grant-Knoetze/docker-maltrak/README.md

 `sudo docker exec -it caldera-demo3 bash`

-This opens up the container's bash where we can run `venv/bin/python server.py --insecure`
+This opens up the container's bash where we can run `venv/bin/python server.py -E local`

 ### Login to Caldera on host machine